 While working on the technical crew and assisting the weather department, Dave also served as a commercial production grip, news photographer, sports reporter and human interest reporter.
 Today, he is CBS3’s main meteorologist on the air Monday to Friday at 6 and 10 pm.

-Away from CBS3, Anderson served as an adjunct meteorology instructor for Lake Superior College from 2003 to 2016.
-Right now, he is an adjunct instructor for Northland College and teaches the broadcast meteorology practicum.
+Away from CBS3, Anderson has served as an adjunct meteorology instructor for Lake Superior College since 2003.
+He has been an adjunct instructor for Northland College since 2004 and teaches the broadcast meteorology practicum.
 He is proud that several of his students have gone on to become broadcast meteorologists themselves.
 CBS 3 Duluth This Morning’s meteorologist Austin Haskins is one of those success stories!

 Very community minded, Dave has served on the board of the Marine Museum in Duluth and as a Cub Scout leader for several years.
 For more than 20 years now, he has also been a U.S. Coast Guard Auxiliarist and has served as flotilla commander, weather instructor and public affairs officer.